lambdamikel/Busch-2090/README.md

 = 0*.
-In the original Microtronic, if an input is left unconnected ("floating"), then it also reads as LOW = 0.  **However, this is not the case with the emulator - you will require external pulldown-resistor (typical 4.7k Ohms) for ``D1`` to ``D4`` inputs.**
+In the original Microtronic, if an input is left unconnected ("floating"), then it also reads as LOW = 0.  **However, this is not the case with the emulator - you will require external pulldown-resistors (typical 4.7k Ohms) for ``D1`` to ``D4`` inputs.**
 The inputs are configured using ``pinMode(DIN_PIN_x, INPUT)`` by default.
 Without these external pulldown resistors, floating inputs will not quickly and reliably respond to HIGH -> LOW transitions;
 floating inputs always have to be avoided, the inputs may even oscilate.

-Please note that ``Serial.begin(...)`` interferes with with ``D1`` and hence the ``DIN 1`` input!
+Please note that ``Serial.begin(9600)`` interferes with with ``D1`` and hence the ``DIN 1`` input!
 You will read a permanent (stuck bit) 1 if serial logging is enabled.
-So please ensure to have serial debugging disabled when using ``D1`` for ``DIN 1``.
+So please ensure to have serial debugging disabled when using ``D1`` for ``DIN 1``, i.e., ``Serial.begin(9600)`` is commented out are removed from the source.

-Please note that it is also possible to use **inverted logic**, and then the Arduino's internal pullup resistors can be used and no external pulldowns will be needed, which is the beauty of this mode.
-However, it is not compatible with the electric levels required for Busch electronics experiments and circuits.
-So if you are planning on conducting Busch electronics experiments with the emulator, you must use positive / non-inverted logic.
+Please note that it is also possible to use **inverted logic**, and then the Arduino's *internal pullup resistors can be used and no external pulldowns will be needed,* which is the beauty of this mode. **A note of warning though - the electric levels required for conducting Busch electronics experiments with the emulator are not compatible with inverted logic / inverted inputs.** To conduct Busch electronics experiments with the emulator, you must use positive / non-inverted logic.
 The corresponding switch is ``#define INVERTED_INPUTS``.
 By default, it is commented out; uncomment if you want inverted inputs.
+Of course, this mode is still useful for external circuitry, e.g., to read the status of a number of push buttons, if you design the circuit accordingly.

 To summarize: if ``#define INVERTED_INPUTS`` is defined, the inputs are configured via ``pinMode(DIN_PIN_x, INPUT_PULLUP)``, and the